Last Updated on September 8, 2023 by Dee

 Work swiftly and get the general structure of the figure down before you go back and refine the details.

 Action poses in artwork can add excitement and depth to any piece, whether you’re drawing angst-ridden characters or capturing the dynamic movements of athletes.
 Other ideas for figure drawing include exploring chibi poses, cartoon characters, and the popular “draw the squad” concept.
 These can provide a wealth of inspiration for artists looking to create engaging scenes.

 Drawing action poses can be a great way to add dynamism and movement to your drawings.
 Pay attention to anatomy and how the body moves to improve your action poses.

-Using reference photos to understand how people move and position themselves in space is important.
+Practice drawing using reference images to understand how people move and position themselves in space is important.